 As part of these protocols, the CDC and other agencies and organizations came up with personal protective equipment, or PPE, standards that are still used today.

 These standards were expanded upon by OSHA when they introduced the Bloodborne Pathogens standard and currently, the OSHA PPE guidelines are the gold standard.
+OHSA PPE certification and training is a separate standard, parts of which are used in the Bloodborne Pathogen Standard.

 By using these types of personal protective equipment, it’s possible to substantially reduce the risk of being infected by bloodborne pathogens.